mnikitha1408/nikitha-portfolio/redesign_assignment.md

 # Critique by Design (Assignment 3 & 4)

-## Step One: Find a data visualization
+## Step One: Finding a data visualization

 I came across a very interesting chart on Statista that was depicting restaurant performance in the United States over the last decade.<br/>
 I was driven to investigating it because the chart took a **single** relatively straightforward measurement (not commenting on how it is measured) and complicated it. <br/>